Natural resources conservation

 - Geographic information system (GIS) programmer/computer mapping specialist — Uses computer technology to assist in managing wildlife and other natural resources.

-- Nature camp manager — Manages all the maintenance and administrative aspects of running a camp.
+- Nature camp manager — Manages all of the maintenance and administrative aspects of running a camp.

 - Park ranger — Protects all aspects of our national, state, and local parks, and protects and educates the people who visit them.